 Third-Party Extended Warranty Companies

-After researching the top third-party extended warranty providers, we think Nissan extended warranties sold by the dealer lack the flexibility, value, and added benefits that can be found when purchasing a vehicle service contract from a third-party provider.
+After conducting extensive research, we think Nissan extended warranties sold by the dealer lack the flexibility, value, and added benefits that can be found when purchasing a vehicle service contract from a third-party provider.

-We recommend getting a minimum of three quotes, as pricing will vary based on your location, vehicle, and more.
+We recommend getting a minimum of three quotes from third-party companies, as pricing will vary based on your location, vehicle, and more.
 Then, you can make an informed decision.

 Both CARCHEX and Endurance offer these benefits: